piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-50-plan-configuration.md

   binding:
     bindablePlans: aws
 ```

 > [!NOTE]
 > Bindings are not required to create a Kyma.

-YOu can find more details in the [Kyma Bindings](../user/05-60-kyma-bindings.md) document.
+You can find more details in the [Kyma Bindings](../user/05-60-kyma-bindings.md) document.

 ## Kyma Custom Resource Template Configuration